clopca/cdk-vpclattice-alpha/API.md

 - *Type:* aws-cdk-lib.RemovalPolicy
 - *Default:* RemovalPolicy.RETAIN

-Determine what happens to the repository when the resource/stack is deleted.
+Determine what happens to the service when the resource/stack is deleted.

 ---